Jürgen Hennig: Connections to Asia

 In the year 1985 Hennig travelled to Guangzhou, China in order to set up one of the first MRI systems in China.
 With this the first MR image was taken in China on December 25, 1985.
 Since then he has attended other MRI system installations in China.

 Hennig has been president and founding member of the European-Chinese Society for Clinical Magnetic Resonance since 1993.
 He is honorary member of the Chinese Radiological Society.
 Hennig was awarded “Einstein Professor” of the Chinese Academy of Science in 2011.
 In 2010 he received the Tsung Ming Tu Award, which is the highest scientific award of Taiwan.

 Since 2004 Hennig is a member of the Academy of Science of the Republic of Tatarstan.
 Furthermore, he maintains cooperations with Hong Kong, South Korea and Singapore.

+Statistics

+His group had a total 286 members since 1993, he supervised 94 PhD Thesis.

+Until his retirement in December 2021, he had published 515 publications in peer reviewed scientific journals with a total number of 998 co-authors, 50 as first author and 119 as last author.
+His top 3 journals are: Magnetic Resonance in Medicine (116) Journal of Magnetic Resonance Imaging (27) and Magnetic Resonance Materials in Physics Biology and Medicine (25).